 Send your test results of RTX A2000.

 Let's see how good RTX A2000 is for gaming.
 Particular gaming benchmark results are measured in frames per second.
 Comparisons with game system requirements are included, but remember that sometimes official requirements may reflect reality inaccurately.

-Overall RTX A2000 performance compared to nearest competitors among desktop video cards.
+RTX A2000's performance compared to nearest competitors among desktop video cards.

-We believe that the nearest equivalent to RTX A2000 from AMD is Radeon Vega Frontier Edition, which is nearly equal in speed and is lower by 1 position in our rating.
+According to our data, the closest AMD alternative to RTX A2000 is Radeon RX 5600 XT, which is nearly equal in speed and lower by 1 position in our ranking.